jspit-de/autoload/README.md

 This autoloader can also be used if there are special patterns for filenames like class.{Classname}.php how used by jspit-de or if the classes are in special directories.
 The example of https://www.php-fig.org/psr/psr-4/examples/ served as the basis for this class.
-The testability of the class with the environment phpcheck (https://github.com/jspit-de/phpcheck) was Important for me.
+The testability of the class with the environment phpcheck (https://github.com/jspit-de/phpcheck) was important for me.

 ### Features